 It will allow the user to uninstall the application, leaving no artifacts behind.

-include libraries that might be missing in the target system and hence should provide a more robust
+constructor bundles include libraries that might be missing in the target system and hence should provide a more robust user experience.

 constructor allows you to build cross-platform installers out of

 On macOS, you can generate both PKG and shell-based installers.
-PKG files are graphical installers native to macOS, and that’s the method we use with napari.
+PKG files are graphical installers native to macOS, so that’s the method we use with napari.

 On Windows, a graphical installer based on NSIS is generated.

 The configuration is done through a